foundriesio/docs/source/reference-manual/security/secure-boot-imx-ahab.rst

 Secure Boot on i.MX 8/8X Families using AHAB including 8QM
 ==========================================================

-The i.MX8 and i.MX8x family of applications processors introduce a secure boot concept  which differs from HABv4.
+The i.MX 8 and i.MX 8X families of applications processors introduce a secure boot concept which differs from HABv4 used on i.MX 6/7/8M families.
 Due to the multi-core architecture the Security Controller (SECO) and System Control Unit (SCU) are heavily involved in the secure boot process, comparing to HABv4, where BootROM (running on A-core) is fully responsible for that.